bt3gl/building_blog/content/natas_wargames.md

-So, in resume, we have a function that starts the session, first checking if the session id is in the cookie and if this session id is a number.
+So, in summary, we have a function that starts the session, first checking if the session id is in the cookie and if this session id is a number.
 If true, it checks if it's a fresh session.
 Then, it checks if the word *admin* is in [SESSION_ID].
 If not, it invalidates the session.

 [SESSION_ID]: http://en.wikipedia.org/wiki/Session_ID